-Santa Fe fully earns its nickname of The City Different—there’s really nowhere else like it, whether you’re talking about the world-class art, the cuisine, or simply the one-of-a-kind architecture that sets the city apart.
+Santa Fe fully earns its nickname of The City Different—there’s really nowhere else like it, whether you’re talking about the world-class art, the cuisine, or simply the one-of-a-kind architecture.
 There’s more to explore here than you could possibly fit into a single trip.
 But if you’re on the hunt for a summer vacation that will create memories you’ll never forget, this is the place.
 Here are 11 moments waiting for you in Santa Fe.

-An evening at the world-famous Santa Fe Opera is about much more than just the show.
-Thanks to the theater’s open-air adobe design, Santa Fe’s splashy sunsets and endless night skies serve as the backdrop to the opera’s five seasonal productions.
-Does it get much classier than that?
+And then there's the show, the world-famous Santa Fe Opera!
+Thanks to the theater’s open-air adobe design, Santa Fe’s splashy sunsets and endless night skies serve as the backdrop to the Opera’s five seasonal productions.
+Which will you watch—the performance or the sunset?

 2. Getting lost among the galleries on Canyon Road

 And if you’re a chocolate lover, stand at attention.
-Head to Kakawa Chocolate House for a taste of their historic chocolate elixirs, and then hit up Cacao Santa Fe for gourmet chocolate bars and truffles made with flavors like prickly pear or red chile.
+Head to Kakawa Chocolate House for a taste of their historic chocolate elixirs, and then hit up Sweet Santa Fe for gourmet chocolate bars and truffles created with flavors like prickly pear or red chile.

 When they came to New Mexico, the Spanish brought more than Catholicism and wine—they brought flamenco.
-The tradition took root at nightclubs and fiestas, and now the city is a renowned hotbed for the art form.
-You know you’re in good hands when you’re taking in a show at venerated local venues like El Farol or El Flamenco for an evening of sultry dance and strumming guitars.
+The tradition took root at nightclubs and fiestas, and now The City Different is a renowned hotbed for the art form.
+You know you’re in good hands when you’re taking in a show at venerated local venues like El Farol, El Flamenco, or the The Lodge for an evening of sultry dance and strumming guitars.
 These places have been flamenco-ing for ages, making for a scene you really can’t find anywhere else in the US.

 7. Soaking in Santa Fe’s healing powers